 The text only version may be available in large print, Braille or audio CD.
 For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL12063/0071.

 Boots Ibuprofen Lysine 342 mg Tablets

-What this medicine is for
+1. What this medicine is for

-Before you take this medicine
+2. Before you take the medicine

-Serious skin reactions have been reported in association with Ibuprofen Lysine 342mg Tablets treatment.
+Serious skin reactions have been reported in association with Ibuprofen Lysine 342 mg Tablets treatment.
 You should stop taking this medicine and seek medical attention immediately, if you develop any skin rash, lesions of the mucous membranes, blisters or other signs of allergy since this can be the first signs of a very serious skin reaction.
 See section 4.

 Check the foil is not broken before use.
 If it is, do not take that tablet.

 Adults, the elderly and adolescents between 12 and 18 years: Initial dose 1 or 2 tablets to be taken with water, preferably with or after food, then if necessary 1 or 2 tablets every 4 hours.
 Do not take more often than every 4 hours.
 Do not take more than 6 tablets in any 24 hour period.